wilddogcode/dnd-gashapon/README.md

-# alby-gashapon
+# dnd-gashapon
-Gashapon for Alby/Sherbet
+Gashapon-style site for friend